 Following Massage Stories

 Ben loves to read the Story Massage book Once Upon a Touch and chooses his favourite stories.
-He also follows the themed Live sessions with Mary and Emmanuel, and sometimes massages his own teddy, Dumbo.
-Ben is enjoying the free PDF booklets with new stories, especially when he can see his own illustrations!
+He also follows videos with Mary and Emmanuel, and sometimes massages his own teddy, Dumbo.
+And Ben’s artwork has encouraged others to extend the sensory experience of the Story Massage Programme with their own drawings and paintings.

 “He really enjoys massage stories at bedtime too.” says Aisling, “He loves to have them repeated a few times, with the strokes on different parts of his body, not just his back,” says Aisling, “He always leads the session and tells me exactly what he wants.”